 Does no winch make you unprepared?

-In my time in Belize I had to do this quite a few times and you get very well practised at it.
+In my time in Belize I had to self-recover quite a few times and you get very good at it.
 Not having a winch causes some trepidation before entering a dubious patch of terrain; but this is no bad thing.
-Having a winch can create a blase approach to conquering obstacles that could end up with you being more stuck or damaged than you thought.
+Having a winch can create a blasé approach to conquering obstacles that could see you being more stuck or damaged than you can do anything about.

-With having no winch in all the expeditions I had been on, there came a point where I gained a level of fearlessness and found myself quite adept at extricating a stricken vehicle.
-This became a hugely beneficial attitude for me and made me achieve safety and reliability in what I did.
+With having no winch in all the expeditions I had been on, there came a point where I gained a level of fearlessness and found myself quite adept at recovering a stricken vehicle.
+This gave me a hugely beneficial attitude and seek achieve safety and reliability in what I did.
 For this reason I have not included a winch in my list of basic expedition equipment or essential modifications.

 There is no better practice for expeditions than going on expedition, and there is no better thing to have on expedition than practice.
 Confused?
 Oh the paradox.